Founder, Board Chair

 Joe LeBlanc is a Cajun qenderqueer butch who believes in personal story-telling as a significant method for people to share experiences and solidify a better understanding about LGBTQ identities, issues, and concerns.
 As the Founder and Board Chair of BUTCH Voices, he enjoys all of the connections he’s made as a result of working with community members, organizations, and allies over the years with the organization.

-Joe lives in Portland, Oregon, where he works as an Organizing Specialist with SEIU, Local 503, helping to empower workers’ voices and build collective power.
+Joe is a community organizer who lives in Portland, Oregon, where he serves as an Advisory Board Member for Q Center.
 He is a prior recipient of the Pride in Action Award with Pride Northwest in 2011, and was honored as a Queer Hero by the Gay and Lesbian Archives of the Pacific Northwest in 2016.
 Joe has developed and presented workshops at various conferences on issues around identity, community building, event planning, and advocating for trans-inclusive health care.
 He also enjoys road trips, coffee, taking way too many pictures, and a wide variety of music.

 Carolyn Wysinger works in the LGBTQ community in a plethora of capacities.
 As a blogger, she has written for Autostraddle, Everyday Feminism, Black Girl Dangerous and Media Diversified.
 As an author, Carolyn published her first book, Knockturnal Emissions in 2013.
 She has also been published in the Sinister Wisdom Literary Journal, and the anthologies Near Kin and Louisiana in Words.